 How many times have you heard that phrase?
 Or, perhaps, even used it yourself?
 I wonder how many people who use this phrase actually believe it, instead of using it because it has become a tad cliché.
 But you know what?
-That it is okay if it has become cliché.
-That does not make the statement any less true.
+It is okay if it has become cliché, as it does not make the statement any less true.
 God is an abundantly loving, merciful, graceful, forgiving and perfect God.
 His thoughts are higher than our thoughts and his ways are higher than are ways.
 In that sense, yes!
 God does work in mysterious ways.

-My faith has been a rocky road.
-It began when I was just a child when I started attending church at the age of eight.
+My faith has been a rocky road, and I would wager that would describe the journey for most people.
+For me, it began when I was just a child, when I started attending church at the age of eight.
 It did not take long for me to become saved and baptized.
-It was not until 20 years later that I realized I had not become saved based on the call from God.
+Alas, it was not until 20 years later that I realized I had not become saved based on the call from God.
 I was a kid who wanted to be a part of whatever was going on, not wanting to be left out.
 The folks going up at each service seemed happy and I wanted that for myself.
 My heart was not truly in it.
 I never truly gave my heart or my life to God.